Thinking About Replacing Your Conservatory Roof? Read This First

 Side-by-side comparison of a conservatory before and after roof replacement, showing old polycarbonate roof on the left and modern tiled roof with skylight on the right.

-Many older conservatories become uncomfortable and underused.
-They’re too hot in summer, too cold in winter, and often end up as storage space rather than a living area.
-The main cause?
-Poor roof insulation.
+A poorly insulated conservatory roof can let a significant amount of heat escape, wasting energy and money.
+Many older conservatories across Milton Keynes and the surrounding areas are too hot in summer, too cold in winter and end up as storage space rather than a true living area.

 Replacing a Conservatory Roof: What to Expect

-If your conservatory was built in the 1990s or early 2000s, chances are it follows a classic style – like a Victorian, Edwardian or Gable design – with a fully glazed roof.
-These designs look great, but older roofs often lack insulation and deteriorate over time.
+If your conservatory was built in the 1990s or early 2000s, chances are it follows a classic style – like a Victorian, Edwardian or Gable design – with a fully glazed or polycarbonate roof.
+While these designs can look great, older roofs often lack insulation and deteriorate over time.

 Modern glazing and installation standards have improved significantly.
-But many older conservatories still use single glazing or dated polycarbonate sheets that trap heat or let warmth escape.
+But many older conservatories still use single glazing or dated polycarbonate sheets that cause extreme temperature swings – trapping heat in summer and letting warmth escape in winter.
 Replacing the roof with a lightweight tiled alternative solves these issues without needing a full rebuild.

 In this guide, we cover: